 So Mike, tell me about your career.
 What made you enter the trades?

-Mike: Well, I initially went to college for Electrical Engineering.
+Mike: Well, I initially went to college to become an Electrical Engineer.
 And wouldn't you know, I ran out of money.
 My solution: get a job, save up, and then finish my degree.
 While looking for a job, I got connected with Marlin Feyen (one of FZ's owners) and started at FZ as an electrical apprentice.
 I worked for about a year and a half in the construction group before transferring to service, and from there I was hooked.
 I liked the sense of accomplishment I got from working in the service group and honestly just got used to making money.
 I never went back and finished my degree.

 At that time FZ had like 20 people and was really scrappy.
 I learned under some tough-as-nails foremen and superintendents and quickly realized that if you do what you're supposed to do and work hard, you'll succeed.
 It really was that simple.